nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: Once exited, the position and the size of ibook will be saved automatically.
+:information_source: Once exited, the position and the size of ibook on the screen will be recorded and saved automatically.

 </div>